 COUNSELING SERVICES There are several experienced and licensed mental health professionals who are able to assess, diagnose, and treat students who may have a substance abuse and/or mental health diagnosis.
-Common presenting problems may be (but are not limited to):

-anxiety disorders, mood disorders, stress management, grief and loss issues, family concerns, and/or other college adjustment issues.
+Common presenting problems may be (but are not limited to): anxiety disorders, mood disorders, stress management, grief and loss issues, family concerns, and/or other college adjustment issues.
 There is no charge for these sessions.
 Students can contact the College Health and Wellness Center to set up an appointment or contact one of the providers listed on the website.

 MEDICAL SERVICES The College provides medical care during the week from 8:00 a.m. to 4:00 p.m. at the Ambler House.
 A registered nurse is available for walk-in appointments during that time at no charge.
-A health care professional is also available for an hour each day and offers a full complement of medical care.
+A health care professional is also available for three hours each day and offers a full complement of medical care.
 There is a charge for doctor's appointments.
+It is recommended that students call ahead for an appointment with the doctor.